Choices (Billy Yates song)

-Background
+George Jones version

 After recording five studio albums for MCA Nashville between 1991 and 1998, Jones signed with Asylum and released the single "Choices."
-The music video, which features photographs of the singer throughout his life, had a more gripping resonance in light of Jones's March 1999 drunk driving accident with lines like, "Now I'm living and dying with the choices I've made."
+The music video, which features photographs of the singer throughout his life, had a more gripping resonance in light of Jones's March 1999 drunk driving incident with lines like, "Now I'm living and dying with the choices I've made."
 Radio stations began receiving calls to hear it and the song eventually reached the Top 30 and won Jones the Grammy for Best Male Country Vocal Performance.

-The song was at the center of controversy when the Country Music Association invited Jones to perform it on the 1999 awards show, but required that he perform an abridged version.
+The song was at the center of controversy when the Country Music Association (CMA) invited Jones to perform it on the 1999 CMA Awards show, but required that he perform an abridged version.
 Jones refused and did not attend the show.
 Alan Jackson was angry with the association's decision, and halfway through his performance of "Pop a Top" during the show, he signaled to his band and played the chorus of Jones' song in protest, before angrily exiting the stage to a long standing ovation.
 The performance has since been cited as one of the best and most memorable moments in CMA history.

 Canadian singer Leonard Cohen, a George Jones fan, released a version of the song on the 2015 LP Can't Forget.
-The day Jones died in 2013, Cohen performed "Choices" on stage in Winnipeg, Manitoba, Canada as a tribute to the country legend.
+The day Jones died in 2013, Cohen performed "Choices" on stage in Winnipeg, Manitoba, Canada, as a tribute to the country legend.